-- breast pain (reported in up to 33% of patients), - skin or nipple areola sensitivity changes or loss (loss of nipple sensation reported in up to 18.1% of patients, intense nipple sensation reported in up to 9.8% of patients and intense skin sensation reported in up to 7.6% of patients), - asymmetry (reported in up to 39.0% of patients), - impact of aging or weight change on size and shape of breast (may occur in saline procedures but specific rates are not publicly available in the Allergan clinical studies), - infection requiring possible removal of implant (reported in up to 6.0% of patients), - swelling (may occur in saline procedures but specific rates are not publicly available in the Allergan saline clinical studies), - scarring (scarring complications reported in up to 6.5% of patients), - fluid collections (seroma)(reported in up to 3.9% of patients), - hematoma (reported in up to 1.7% of patients), - tissue death of breast skin or nipple (tissue/skin necrosis reported in up to 3.6% of patients),
+- breast pain (reported in up to 33% of patients1), - skin or nipple areola sensitivity changes or loss (loss of nipple sensation reported in up to 18.1% of patients2, intense nipple sensation reported in up to 9.8% of patients2 and intense skin sensation reported in up to 7.6% of patients2), - asymmetry (reported in up to 39.0% of patients2), - impact of aging or weight change on size and shape of breast (may occur in saline procedures but specific rates are not publicly available in the Allergan clinical studies). - infection requiring possible removal of implant (reported in up to 6.0% of patients2), - swelling (may occur in saline procedures but specific rates are not publicly available in the Allergan saline clinical studies) - scarring (scarring complications reported in up to 6.5% of patients2), - fluid collections (seroma) (reported in up to 3.9% of patients2), - hematoma (reported in up to 1.7% of patients2), and 7 of the Natrelle Saline Filled Breast Implants Patient Document

 Based on the largest complication rate reported in the A95/R95 Clinical Study through 10 years of follow-up.
-See Sections 7.3 and 8.3 of the Natrelle Saline Filled Breast Implants Patient Document Based on the largest complication rate reported in the A95/R95 Clinical Study through 5 years of follow-up.
-See Sections 7.3 and 8.3 of the Natrelle Saline Filled Breast Implants Patient Document
+See Sections 6 and 7 of the Natrelle Saline Filled Breast Implants Patient Document Based on the largest complication rate reported in the A95/R95 Clinical Study through 5 years of follow-up.
+See Sections 6

-- inability to breast feed (may occur but specific rates are not publicly available in the Allergan clinical studies), - complications of anesthesia (may occur but specific rates are not publicly available in the Allergan clinical studies), - bleeding (may occur but specific rates are not publicly available in the Allergan clinical studies) - chronic pain (may occur but specific rates are not publicly available in the Allergan clinical studies) - damage to surrounding tissue, such as muscle, nerves, and blood vessels (may occur but specific rates are not publicly available in the Allergan clinical studies) - impact on imaging of breast tissue (may occur but specific rates are not publicly available in the Allergan clinical studies).
+- tissue death of breast skin or nipple (tissue/skin necrosis reported in up to 3.6% of patients2), - inability to breast feed (may occur but specific rates are not publicly available in the Allergan clinical studies), - complications of anesthesia (may occur but specific rates are not publicly available in the Allergan clinical studies), - bleeding (may occur but specific rates are not publicly available in the Allergan clinical studies) - chronic pain (may occur but specific rates are not publicly available in the Allergan clinical studies) - damage to surrounding tissue, such as muscle, nerves, and blood vessels (may occur but specific rates are not publicly available in the Allergan clinical studies) - impact on imaging of breast tissue (may occur but specific rates are not publicly available in the Allergan clinical studies).